grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 JSON.md

 ### Metric

-This line contains information about the nature of a metric.
-Here, `"data"` will contain the following:
+This line has metadata about a metric.
+Here, `"data"` contains the following:

 - `"type"` - the metric type ("gauge", "rate", "counter" or "trend")
 - `"contains"` - information on the type of data collected (can e.g. be "time" for timing metrics)